Thursday, June 20, 2024

 You may lock yourself in at your own peril, but you lock everyone else in with you at their peril.

 This is something I take personal grievance with.
-Development philosophies like "worse is better" means that everything I use on a daily basis is worse than it could be otherwise.
+Development philosophies like "worse is better" means that everything I use on a daily basis is figuratively worse than it could be otherwise.
 The Internet is held together with bubblegum and string.
 Wirth's law is real, and it threatens our very existence.
 I'll admit, using Wirth's law to criticize Bitcoin is a bit cheeky.
 But sometimes you just have to be cheeky.

 I've rambled on enough, and linked to about a dozen articles that you should read.
 I'll just leave you with one last thought: Change or die.